What is the Record Producer Marshall Chess’ Net Worth?

 He was born on September 1928 to a Jewish family, who had migrated from Russia.
 His father was a pharmacist and his mother was a suffragette.
 His parents were divorced when he was six years old and he subsequently lived with his father’s uncle, Louis Vandervoort.
 He attended Senn High School but dropped out at age 16 to pursue a career as a professional boxer.

-YOU MAY ALSO LIKE Byron Preiss Net Worth, Height, Bio, Birthday, Wiki
+YOU MAY ALSO LIKE Mark Baum Net Worth

 He started out as an errand boy at Universal Recording Studio, then started working there as an engineer; he learned how to play guitar by listening to records that clients would bring into the studio.